amcneilly/radmon-v2/README.md

 Geiger counter readings stored to SD card and then pulled at a pretertermined interval to be trasmitted to ThingsLabs for analysis.

-Alerts can be configured ff the level exceeds the configured threshold.
+Alerts can be configured if radiation level exceeds a configured threshold.
 Sent via SMS using the inbuilt IFTTT API call.

 Hardware details
 ----------------------------